Weighted power variation of integrals with respect to a Gaussian process: -variation of the covariance function

-\paragraph{Stochastic processes with stationary increments} First consider real-valued stochastic processes $X$ with finite second moments $E[X(t)]^2$ and (weakly) stationary increments.
-Then the incremental variance function $\sigma_X^2(t,t+r)$ does not depend on $t$, and so it is a function of $r$.
-The following fact is known (see \cite[p.\ 32]{MBM1968}); we sketch a proof for completeness.
+First, consider real-valued stochastic processes $X$ with mean zero, finite second moments $E[X(t)]^2$ and (weakly) stationary increments.
+Then the incremental variance function $\sigma_X^2(t,\allowbreak t+r)$ does not depend on $t$, and so it is a function of $r$.
+The following fact is known (see \cite{MBM1968}, page 32); we sketch a proof for completeness.

-\begin{lem} Let $X=\{X(t)\colon\,t\geq 0\}$ be a mean zero second order stochastic process with stationary increments, and let $\phi\colon\,[0,\infty)\to [0,\infty)$ be the function with values
+\begin{lem} Let $X=\{X(t)\dvtx t\geq0\}$ be a mean zero second order stochastic process with stationary increments, and let $\phi\dvtx [0,\infty)\to [0,\infty)$ be the function with values